 If you normally sit on the floor, you might try sitting on a chair with something across the lap, and see if the pain goes away.
 Another help on a chair can be to put the edge of a pillow or blanket under your tailbone to give you a slight tilt forward.

+You can also take a look at How to Sit Comfortably in Meditation to see a visual representation of all the above tips to sit properly for meditation.
 I hope one or more of these simple tips can solve your problem.
 Otherwise, you might do well to practice more yoga.

 Joy to you,